racodond/sonar-css-plugin/README.md

 You're thinking of new checks that may benefit the community but don't have the time or the skills to write them?
 Feel free to create an [issue](https://github.com/racodond/sonar-css-plugin/issues) for your checks to be taken under consideration.

+## Contributing
+Any contribution is more than welcome!

+You feel like:
+* Adding a new check?
+Just [open an issue](https://github.com/racodond/sonar-css-plugin/issues/new) to discuss the value of your check.
+Once validated, code, don't forget to add a lot of unit tests and open a PR.
+* Maintaining the [stylelint / SonarQube rule mapping](https://github.com/racodond/sonar-css-plugin/blob/master/doc/stylelint-sonarqube-rule-mapping.md)?
+Just open a PR
+* Fixing some bugs or improving existing checks?
+Just open a PR.

 ## Metrics

 ### Functions